 In some cases of the California estate administration, beneficiaries or executors seek to disqualify beneficiaries from receiving their share of the estate.
 There are several scenarios where a beneficiary would be disqualified.
 This is outlined in the California probate code.
 In addition, the following are six facts about disqualified beneficiaries and the estate of a decedent.

 - The presumption of disqualification doesn’t apply, to an otherwise ineligible beneficiary, if related to the decedent (within a certain degree).

 - If the transfer is less than $3,000, there is no presumption of invalid transfer even if the beneficiary is disqualified.

-- Any person blood related or married to drafter of the will is deemed a disqualified beneficiary.
+- Any person blood-related or married to a drafter of the will is deemed a disqualified beneficiary.
 This includes a domestic partner, cohabitant, or employee of the person who drafted the will or trust in question.

-In conclusion, if you want to disqualify a beneficiary, it is vital that you contact an experienced San Diego probate attorney.
+In conclusion, if you want to disqualify a beneficiary, you must contact an experienced probate attorney.
 An attorney well versed in this area of the law makes a difference.
 For assistance in choosing the right legal professional for your case, click here.

 Click for more information on Probate Litigation: A Comprehensive Guide For Heirs And Beneficiaries